J. Lynn Anderson (Chair), Public Interest Director

 Nancy E. Uridil

-Senior Vice President and Treasurer, The Western & Southern Financial Group, Cincinnati, Ohio
+Senior Vice President and Co-Chief Investment Officer, The Western & Southern Financial Group, Cincinnati, Ohio

 The Advisory Council helps to set the direction for the FHLB’s affordable housing and community lending programs by advising the Board of Directors and management on affordable housing and economic development needs within the Fifth District.
-The Council has 15 members, nominated by member institutions, sponsors and community-based organizations.
+Council members are nominated by member institutions, sponsors and community-based organizations.
 Council members are appointed by the Board.
 Council members serve staggered three-year terms, and no member may serve more than three consecutive terms.
 An exception applies to the state housing agency executives from each FHLB state who serve one three-year term on a rotating basis.

 Read the Advisory Council's annual report here.

-Executive Director, The Coalition for the Homeless, Inc., Louisville, Kentucky
+Executive Director, The Coalition for the Homeless Inc., Louisville, Ky.

 Chief Executive Officer, Miami Valley Housing Opportunities, Dayton, Ohio